tdechaize/tools_tde/How config Open WATCOM Compiler C_C++ (32 and 64 bits) into CodeBlocks.md

    return 0;
 }

+### PS2 : Use of  Open Watcom C/C++ in command line (just to illustrate)

-PS2 : Open Watcom compiler can be used directly into command console of Windows (CMD.EXE) and next command lines configure it :
+Open Watcom compiler can be used directly into command console of Windows (CMD.EXE) and next command lines configure it :

 SET PATHSAV=%PATH%
 SET INCSAV=%INCLUDE%